 |Litigation Home||Ongoing Litigation||Selected Cases||Alphabetical Case Index|

-On May 24, 2013, the Commission exercised its prosecutorial discretion and again dismissed the administrative complaint.
-It concluded that there was insufficient evidence to provide reason to believe that the ONO failed to use pre-established objective criteria in selecting debate participants and that further pursuit of the matter would not be an efficient use of the agency’s limited resources.
+Upon remand, the Commission exercised its prosecutorial discretion and again dismissed Mr. La Botz’s administrative complaint.
+It concluded that there was insufficient evidence to provide reason to believe that the ONO failed to use pre-established objective criteria in selecting debate participants.
+The Commission also decided that further pursuit of the matter would not be an efficient use of the agency’s limited resources.

-Mr. La Botz’s current complaint alleges that the Commission erred as a matter of law in dismissing the remanded action.
-According to the court complaint, the Commission’s findings contradict the district court’s holdings, the Act and the Commission’s regulations.
-Mr. La Botz seeks a declaration from the court that the Commission's dismissal of his administrative complaint was arbitrary and capricious, contrary to law, and an abuse of discretion.
-The complaint also asks that the case be remanded back to the Commission with an order to conform to the court’s declaration within 30 days.
+In response, Mr. La Botz filed a second complaint with the district court alleging that the Commission erred as a matter of law in dismissing the complaint in the remanded matter (La Botz v.
+FEC, 13-997RC).
+He alleged that the Commission’s findings contradicted the district court’s holdings, the Act and the Commission’s regulations.
+Mr. La Botz sought a declaration from the court that the Commission's dismissal of his administrative complaint was arbitrary and capricious, contrary to law, and an abuse of discretion.
+On September 13, 2013, the Commission filed a motion to dismiss for lack of subject matter jurisdiction and failure to state a claim.